akhatami/sop-in-qa-replication-package/README.md

 - ``data/selected_projects.csv``
 - ``data/combined_results.csv``: Created and updated during the previous 5 steps.
 This data contains the main output of all other data analysis steps.

+and produces the followings:

+- ``data/mature_projects.csv``: Aggregated results of quality assurance practices for all the mature projects.
+- ``data/mature_projects_with_coverage.csv``: The same mature projects file with complete coverage results gathered manually from projects' GitHub page.

 # How to Cite the Paper

 If you use this replication package in your research, please cite our paper using the following BibTeX entry: